JBarrows Filling the Funnel Course Template

 When prospecting, we need to identify people in an organization we should be focusing on and people we should be avoiding.

-contacting execs in targeted accounts
+Tailoring messaging when contacting execs in targeted accounts

 When speaking to executive-level personals in an org, it's important to get and keep their attention and stay above the power line as long as possible.
 Keep in mind the qualifying pointers when reaching out to these folks.